 “On my skin type, even the tiniest pimple will leave behind hyperpigmentation,” Dr. Henry shares.
 “This is a daily battle.
 To avoid hyperpigmentation, I work aggressively to prevent acne by using a retinoid every night.
 I also religiously use sunscreen.”

-[Editor’s note: If you are pregnant or thinking about becoming pregnant, please be sure to consult your doctor before using retinoid or retinoid based products.]
+[Editor’s note: If you are pregnant or thinking about becoming pregnant, please be sure to consult your licensed provider before using retinoid or retinoid based products.]

 Despite a common myth, acne has nothing to do with your hygiene.
 “So many young women and men carry shame about their acne as they believe it is due to a lack of cleanliness,” she adds.
 “Acne is caused primarily by hormones and genetics.
 Blame your parents, but unless one completely avoids washing their face and is not slathering it in oil, hygiene is likely not the sole cause.”